opencrafts-io/verisafe/README.md

 ```
 go run main.go
 ```

+> Note that the above command by default will attempt to run migrations and launch the server.

 To check whether everything went well you can try performing a simple get request to
 ```